oscariquelme01/the-dotfiles/README.md

 - Zsh
 - Obsidian

-Each of the programs listed above will have its corresponding README.md inside the folder explaining most of the config
+Each of the programs listed above will have its corresponding README.md inside the folder explaining most of the config and functionality

-Each commit message needs to follow the following structure:
+Each commit message starting from `0d6236e` needs to follow the following structure:

 [PROGRAM AFFECTED] Type of commit: change made